The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 “Do you intend to pursue the claim?”

 “I have something else in mind,” Philip said.
-He shifted his eyes to look at Scarlet, and then returned his eyes to the Duke.
+He glanced briefly at Scarlet, then returned his attention to the Duke.

 Caspian caught it, raised an eyebrow, and said, “Oh.
 I see.”